DigiDago/moodle-block_course_modulenavigation/README.md

 Uninstallation
 ==============
  1. Put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 2. In '/blocks/' remove the folder 'course_navigation'.
+ 2. In '/blocks/' remove the folder 'course_modulenavigation'.
- 4. In the database, remove the for 'course_navigation' ('plugin' attribute) in the table 'config_plugins'.
+ 4. In the database, remove the for 'course_modulenavigation' ('plugin' attribute) in the table 'config_plugins'.
 If using the default prefix this will be 'mdl_config_plugins'.
  5. Put Moodle out of Maintenance Mode.